Arab conquest of Sindh: Preceding campaigns

+Local population dynamics

+The majority of the population of Sindh at the time of the Umayyad conquests was Hindu, but a significant minority adhered to Buddhism, and tensions between this minority and the Brahmin Chach dynasty led to sympathy and at times support from Buddhist populations towards the Arab invaders.

+Burjor Avari writes that it is likely that Buddhists collaborated and sided with the Arabs before the invasion even began, something that the primary sources describe as well.
+The Soviet historian Yu Gankovsky wrote that the Arab invasions were made easier by the opposition of Buddhist community leaders towards the Hindu leaders of Sindh, resulting in them sympathizing with the Arab invaders and even helping them at times.

+On the other hand, the Brahmin-led Hindu resistance against the Arabs continued on for much longer, in upper Sindh and Multan.
+The eastern Jats supported the Chach dynasty king, Raja Dahir, against the Arab invaders, whereas the western Jats aligned with Muhammad ibn al-Qasim against Dahir.
+Having settled the question of the freedom of religion and the social status of the Brahmins, Muhammad ibn al-Qasim turned against the Jats and Lohanas.
+Chronicles such as the Chachnama, Zainul-Akhbar and Tarikh-i Bayhaqi have recorded battles between Jats and forces of Muhammad ibn Qasim.

 Invasion

 Raids on Debal

 Hajjaj first dispatched ‘Ubaidullah to raid across Debal but he was defeated and killed.
-Next an army was sent under Budail by way of sea from Oman.
+Next an army was sent under Budail by way of the Gulf of Oman.
 Budail received reinforcements and marched towards Debal where he was checked by Jaisimha, son of Dahir.
 A pitched battle ensued, lasting a whole day.
 At the end, the Muslim army was routed and Budail was killed.

 Muhammad ibn al-Qasim's expedition

 Prelude

-Finally Hajjaj appointed his seventeen year old nephew Muhammad ibn al-Qasim to conquer Sindh with the approval of the Caliph al-Walid I. Al-Hajjaj equipped an army built around 6,000 Syrian cavalry and detachments of mawali from Iraq, six thousand camelry, and a baggage train of 3,000 Bactrian camels under his nephew Muhammad bin Qasim to Sindh.
+Finally al-Hajjaj appointed his seventeen year old nephew Muhammad ibn al-Qasim to conquer Sindh with the approval of the Caliph al-Walid I. Al-Hajjaj equipped an army built around 6,000 Syrian cavalry and detachments of mawali from Iraq, six thousand camelry, and a baggage train of 3,000 Bactrian camels under his nephew Muhammad ibn al-Qasim to Sindh.
 More reinforcements arrived from the governor of Makran with five catapults (manj'neeqs) were sent to Debal by sea.

 Siege of Debal

 Muhammad bin Qasim laid siege and successfully conquered Debal leaving 4,000 Muslims behind and built a mosque in the city.
-The captive Muslim women were also released, and many prisoners were made while one-fifth of booty and slaves were sent to Al-Hajjaj.
+The captive Muslim women were also released, and many prisoners were made while one-fifth of booty and slaves were sent to al-Hajjaj.
 The chief of the Hindus of Debal converted to Islam and appointed as advisor of revenue officials.
-Next Muhammad bin Qasim proceeded to Nerun (Hyderabad) and Siwistan (Sehwan) where the local Buddhist priets aligned with Muhammad bin Qasim against the local the governors who were routed and defeated.
+Next Muhammad ibn al-Qasim proceeded to Nerun (Hyderabad) and Siwistan (Sehwan) where the local Buddhist priets aligned with Muhammad ibn al-Qasim against the local governors who were routed and defeated.
 They also aided Umayyads with provisions and entered into friendly relation.
 Mosques were built replacing idol-houses here too.